trondhindenes/AzureAutomationDebug/README.md

 This module allows you to run Azure Automation scripts and runbooks locally.
 Calls to Get-AutomationPSCredential and get-AutomationVariable will return values from the specified Automation Account.

 In order to make it a little harder to plain-text-read output from Get-AutomationPSCredentials (by simply looking at the job output), the output values are encrypted in Azure, and decrypted locally (this happens behind the scenes).
-Note at it is STILL possible to decrypt using the auto-generated salt1 and salt2 params sent to the automation job.
+Note that it is STILL possible to decrypt passwords using the auto-generated salt1 and salt2 params sent to the automation job.

 This module requires the AzureRm module for interacting with Azure thru ARM.

-This module requres the existence of the "Get-PSCredential" runbook (of type powershell) in Azure automation.
-It will be auto-added if it doesn't already exist.
+This module requires the existence of the "Get-PSCredential" runbook (of type powershell) in Azure automation.
+It will be auto-added to the target account if it doesn't already exist.
+If using a service principal without permission to upload/publish runbooks, the runbook needs to be uploaded/published manually into Azure Automation prior to running the functions in this module.
+The Get-PSCredential.ps1 can be found in the directory "AzureAutomationRunbook" in this module.

 To configure the automation account, use AzureAutomationDebugConfig.json (example provided).
 The module looks for AzureAutomationDebugConfig.json in the current directory, and falls back to the module directory if not found.